P-Swati/MayLeetCodeChallange/README.md

-# MayLeetCodeChallange
+# MayLeetCodeChallenge

-This repository contains solutions to the May Leetcode Challange 2020.
+This repository contains solutions to the May Leetcode Challenge 2020.

 Primary programming language : Python 3.